Tao Te Ching: Title

-The Chinese characters in the original versions were probably written in zhuànshū (篆書 seal script), while later versions were written in lìshū (隸書 clerical script) and kǎishū (楷書 regular script) styles.

-Historical authenticity of the author
+Authorship

-The Tao Te Ching is ascribed to Laozi, whose historical existence has been a matter of scholarly debate.
-His name, which means "Old Master", has only fuelled controversy on this issue.
+The Tao Te Ching is traditionally ascribed to Laozi, whose historical existence has been a matter of scholarly debate.
+His name, which means "Old Master", has only fueled controversy on this issue.
+Legends claim variously that Laozi was "born old" and that he lived for 996 years, with 12 previous incarnations starting around the time of the Three Sovereigns before the 13th as Laozi.
+Some scholars have expressed doubts about Laozi's historicity.